Share the document,

 Because a history of all revisions made will be saved, users can rest assured knowing they can always restore a previous version.
 Even if more than one user simultaneously updates the same document, the three-way merge system similar to Git’s will allow changes to be merged properly.
 Although standard systems designed like blogs tend to make it difficult to update pages that have already been published, we have decided to help users overcome that issue by offering revision history and WIP features on esa.

-Organize documents after they has been
+Organize documents after they have been

 Organize your perfected documents in appropriate locations.
 Adding a slash (/) in the title of your document on esa will bring up a list of categories.
 As esa was designed based on a concept similar to that of a wiki, it offers features such as revision history, multi-user editing, directory organization, and much more.